c3lang/c3docs-old/docs/compare.md

 Error handling is handled using `Result` and `Optional` which is similar to how C3 works.

-C3 compares to Rust much like C, although the presence of built in subarrays and strings reduces the places where C3 is unsafe.
+C3 compares to Rust much like C, although the presence of built-in subarrays and strings reduces the places where C3 is unsafe.
 Rust provides arrays and strings, but they are not built in.
 Subarrays are the same as Rust's slices.